Administrative rules Administrative rules

 (1) Dogs may be used to take or pursue cougar only during open seasons as provided in the guidebook of the Wildlife Board for taking cougar.

-(2) A dog handler may pursue cougar provided he or she possesses:
+(2) A dog handler may pursue cougar provided they possess:

-(a) a valid cougar permit issued to the dog handler;
+(a) a valid hunting or combination license issued to the dog handler; or

 (3) When dogs are used in the pursuit of a cougar, the licensed hunter intending to take the cougar must be present when the dogs are released and must continuously participate in the hunt thereafter until the hunt is completed.